 L a t e s t N e w s

-Opt-Out ESEA Letter of opposition that NABE endorsed along with many of our partners to taking away limited federal funds from our public schools to support vouchers (June 2013)
+The National Coalition for Public Education (NCPE) opposes any amendments or substitutes to the "Strengthening America's Schools Act" NABE endorsed along with many of our partners to taking away limited federal funds from our public schools to support vouchers.
+(June 10, 2013)

 (Click here) FOR MORE INFORMATION ABOUT THE LATEST LAW FAVORING BILINGUAL EDUCATION, PASSED IN ILLINOIS.